 Financial planning has been a passion for me almost as long as I can remember.
-I grew up in Endwell, New York — a small town upstate where most of my classmates' fathers worked for IBM.
+I grew up in Endwell, New York — a small town upstate where many of our fathers worked for IBM.
 It was a company town for sure, but when my father died at age 54, I soon learned that the company did not take care of its own.
 I was 13, but it was clear as day to me that people and families need to be educated and empowered to take care of their financial needs because nobody else is going to do it for them — not even an employer that was famous at the time for its excellent employee relations and benefits.

 After graduating from Duke University with a degree in Economics, I took a job at Waddell & Reed Financial Advisors.
 We offered a “free” financial plan to potential clients as an entrée to selling our mutual funds and insurance.
 While I loved helping people sort out their questions and planning their future, commission-only sales was not for me.
 Throughout my subsequent 27-year career at Freddie Mac, I hoped I would one day return to my first career love, but the industry would have to change before I would be comfortable getting back in the business of financial planning.

 In the meantime, I often found myself pleasantly engaged giving free advice to colleagues who needed help.
 I got married, had two beautiful children and got an MBA in night school along the way.
 I managed to build a very healthy balance sheet for our family on our modest salaries — in spite of having one or both kids in private school for most of their early years and residing in a city with a high cost of living.